All Episodes

 This is where I'm frustrated.

-People like you that have a lot more say with him than us everyday people that the most we can support them with is a vote.
+The people that are respected by Trump, that Trump listens to, that he goes to for guidance, that help him, people like you that have a lot more say with him than us everyday people, that the most we can support him with is a vote.

-I'm frustrated that I'm not hearing that level people, you and others, at least even in an interview, even ask them.
+I'm frustrated that I'm not hearing that level people, you and others, at least even in an interview, even ask them, don't you think you need to tone it down a little bit?

-There's a lot at stake here, like you mentioned every day, Sean.
+There's a lot at stake here, like you mentioned, everyday Sean.

 And we cannot continue with these mess-ups.